muratcangencturk/prompter/README.md

 - The icons folder can be optimized using `npm run optimize:images` which runs **SVGO** on all SVG assets.
 - Pages are fully responsive – check with Google’s [Mobile‑Friendly Test](https://search.google.com/test/mobile-friendly).
 - HTTPS is enforced via a `Content-Security-Policy` upgrade header.
-- A service worker caches content for better performance, but an internet connection is still required.
 - Image `alt` text and descriptive file names improve visual search results.
 - `scripts/generate-sitemap.js` keeps the sitemap up to date for search engines.
 - Use analytics tools such as Google Search Console or Ahrefs to monitor crawl errors and Core Web Vitals.